 UX Design Tip #3: Use Color Psychology

 You don’t have to be a designer to know certain colors can evoke different emotions from users.
 Warm colors, like red, orange and yellow, create excitement or a sense of urgency, while blues and greens are calming and natural.
 Keep this in mind when designing your landing pages where you expect users to convert.
-Think about the emotion you want them to associate with your brand and your products or services, then use colors that stimulate those reactions on your website.
+If you're not sure where to start, it could be a good idea to invest in market research.
+UX and design professionals will help you think about the emotion you want them to associate with your brand and your products or services, then use colors that stimulate those reactions on your website.
 Even the color of your background can make a difference, and many designers debate whether a white or black web background has more benefits.
 The truth is, it depends on your brand.

 Whether your landing page is mostly black, white or gray, it’s common to have a neutral page color with the most important item on the page being a contrasting color that catches the eye.
 Whether it’s a form that you want customers to fill out or a button you want them to click, make sure the color guides visitors so they don’t have to guess what you want them to do or where they should click.
 If you’re not sure which of your brand colors will grab users attention the most, perform an A/B test.
 Try one color for a callout button for at least a month and keep track of the conversions you get, then switch the color and compare your results after the same amount of time has passed.